Teriyaki Chicken Wings

 • Preheat the oven to 450°F (230°C).
 Line a baking sheet with aluminum foil and place a wire rack on top.

-• Place the wings in a bowl.
-Pour the sauce over the wings and toss.
-(Most likely you won’t use all the sauce.
+• Place the wings in a large bowl.
+Pour half of the sauce over them and toss well.
+(You will most likely not use all the sauce.
 Reserve the leftovers for another use.)
-Serve immediately.

 Tips & Notes